ihmeuw/pseudopeople/docs/source/datasets/index.rst

      -
    * - Age
      - :code:`age`
-     - Rounded to nearest integer.
+     - Rounded down to an integer.
    * - Date of birth
      - :code:`date_of_birth`
      - Formatted as MM/DD/YYYY.